 GEM lecture slides

-Selected microbiology lectures from SUMS GEM course.
-Images have been removed.
+Selected infection lectures from SUMS GEM course.

 Pocket Guide to Antibiotic Spectra